 But the big challenge was yet to come.
 Seven months after joining, I was entrusted the role of React Native Team Leader.
 Since January this year, I’m managing a small team of 4 great React Native developers, responsible for creating performant, beautiful, and functional mobile applications.

 One of our top quarterly goals (we use the V2MOM framework) is to build awareness as a top expert in the mobile field.

 On the commercial side, my major project as a leading developer concerns building an app for the real estate enterprise based in the United States.
 My role is focused on technical implementation, development and managing the work of three React Native and two Node.js developers.
 Our biggest challenges relate to implementation of the connection between outer servers and data management.

 The most demanding thing for me personally is to take care of all supported devices.

 I hope you liked my story.
-It is only the beginning, but if you feel the same way as I did 2 years ago, you should know that we’re hiring.
+It is only the beginning, but if you feel the same way as I did two years ago and need a change, check our career page.
 Who knows, maybe after a few months you will share your own story too!

 For people who prefer working as a freelancer, we offer project-based contracts as well.
 In Netguru Talent Marketplace, you’ll find offers from various fields and tech stacks.
 It's a unique opportunity for you to experience how we work while enjoying the freedom and flexibility of freelance work.